 When the iPhone turns on again, sign in to the account.
 You will find a popup “use the Apple ID for iMessage?”.
 Just press Sign in and enter the login credentials.

 If you are still unable to fix the issue, then your last resort will be factory resetting your iPhone.
-Note that it will eradicate all data, including media files, contacts, apps, etc. We strongly recommend you back up your iPhone before doing this.
+Note that it will erase all data, including media files, contacts, apps, etc. We strongly recommend you back up your iPhone before doing this.
 After backing up, follow these steps:

 Step 3.
-Select the firmware version and press Download.
-Once the download is complete, press ‘Fix Now’ to start fixing the iOS device.
+Once the download is complete, press Fix Now to start fixing the iOS device.
 If you have done everything correctly, the problem should be fixed now.

 We hope that you have fixed the ‘‘iMessage needs to be enabled to send this message’’ after trying the mentioned solutions.
 Make sure to try the FoneGeek iOS System Recovery if you cannot solve it following the other fixes.
 It is a safe and efficient way to solve any system error, including the iMessage error.
-Happy texting!

 Fay J. Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.